rvl016/Vendor-Product-API/README.md

 ]
 ```

 > The validation on this request only requires that 'products' is an array of integers.
-If some id does not exist, it will be ignored and the existent ones will be deleted and the response status will be a 200 anyway.
+If some id does not exist, those will be ignored, and the existent ones will be deleted with a 200 response status anyway.

 > The ids on the array are same you see on the two get requests showed previously.